 For one of the wildest experiences in Puerto Rico, you have to actually get off of Puerto Rico and head over to the small island off its east coast called Vieques.
 There, you’ll find the magnificent Mosquito Bay.

 So, many visitors like to paddle out in a kayak after dark to see this incredible phenomenon and get some amazing photos.
-Even just sitting on the beach is great as the calm waves hitting the sand light up in blue.
-During the daytime, the beach is enjoyable as well, and seeing sea turtles is not uncommon.
+Even sitting on the beach is great as the calm waves hitting the sand light up in blue.
+During the daytime, the beach is also enjoyable, and seeing sea turtles is not uncommon.

 See Related: Warm Places to Visit in US in Winter

 4. Flamenco Beach

 Moving up to the other small island off Puerto Rico’s east coast, Culebra, we find one of the island chain’s most tranquil and picturesque beaches: Flamenco Beach.
 Puerto Ricans choose to come to Playa Flamenco for their beach days, so you can be sure it is one of the best.

 The island of Culebra is far less populated than its larger neighbors, including Vieques, making crowds much less of a problem here.
 Flamenco Beach is set in its northwest, away from the main town, like your private Caribbean paradise.

 White sand and incredible snorkeling await at this beautiful beach that only a handful of tourists make it to on their trip.
 If you decide to put it on your itinerary, have supplies like sunscreen and a beach umbrella before leaving Puerto Rico.